SMART Health Check-in

 The wallet fetches request_uri and gets a signed JWT.
 It verifies the signature using keys from jwks_uri.
 This is where all the real parameters live:

-{ "iss": "well_known:https://clinic.example.com", "aud": "https://self-issued.me/v2", "client_id": "well_known:https://clinic.example.com", // SHALL match bootstrap "response_type": "vp_token", "response_mode": "direct_post.jwt", "response_uri": "https://clinic.example.com/oid4vp/responses/wt_7f3a...", "state": "req_abc123", "nonce": "n-0S6_WzA2Mj", "smart_health_checkin": { "completion": "redirect" // or "deferred" }, "dcql_query": { // what credentials to request (see below) "credentials": [ { "id": "req_insurance", "format": "smart_artifact", "meta": { "profile": "...C4DIC-Coverage" } }, { "id": "req_plan", "format": "smart_artifact", "meta": { "profile": "...sbc-insurance-plan" } }, { "id": "req_intake", "format": "smart_artifact", "meta": { "questionnaire": { ... } } } ], "credential_sets": [ { "options": [["req_insurance"]], "required": false }, { "options": [["req_plan"]], "required": false }, { "options": [["req_intake"]], "required": false } ] }, "client_metadata": { "jwks": { "keys": [{ // ephemeral encryption key for THIS request "kty": "EC", "crv": "P-256", "use": "enc", "alg": "ECDH-ES", "x": "...", "y": "..." }]}, "encrypted_response_enc_values_supported": ["A256GCM"] } }
+{ "iss": "well_known:https://clinic.example.com", "aud": "https://self-issued.me/v2", "client_id": "well_known:https://clinic.example.com", // SHALL match bootstrap "response_type": "vp_token", "response_mode": "direct_post.jwt", "response_uri": "https://clinic.example.com/oid4vp/responses/wt_7f3a...", "state": "req_abc123", "nonce": "n-0S6_WzA2Mj", "dcql_query": { // carries the SMART clinical request "credentials": [ { "id": "smart-checkin", "format": "smart_health_checkin", "require_cryptographic_holder_binding": false, "meta": { "request": { "type": "smart-health-checkin-request", "version": "1", "id": "checkin-request-123", "purpose": "Clinic check-in", "fhirVersions": ["4.0.1"], "items": [ { "id": "coverage", "title": "Insurance card", "content": { "kind": "selection.fhir", "profiles": ["...C4DIC-Coverage"] }, "accept": ["application/fhir+json"] }, { "id": "intake", "title": "Migraine follow-up", "content": { "kind": "form.fhir", "questionnaireCanonical": "https://.../Questionnaire/chronic-migraine-followup" }, "accept": ["application/fhir+json"] } ] } } } ] }, "client_metadata": { "jwks": { "keys": [{ // ephemeral encryption key for THIS request "kty": "EC", "crv": "P-256", "use": "enc", "alg": "ECDH-ES", "x": "...", "y": "..." }]}, "encrypted_response_enc_values_supported": ["A256GCM"] } }

 Because the JWT is signed by the Verifier's key, every value here — including response_uri — is authenticated by the signature.
 No separate metadata check is needed.
+The signed Request Object does not include redirect_uri; same-device continuation is returned later by the response endpoint after the encrypted Wallet POST.

 The Response: Encrypted, Then Decrypted